EKreir/ecfArcadiaZoo/README.md

 then execute :

-`git checkout master` for master branch or `git checkout dev` for dev branch
+`git checkout master` for master branch or `git checkout dev` for dev branch (because the main branch is empty)

+then install composer (if not done, for managing dependencies and libraries) :

+for my part I have a linux distribution (ubuntu 24.04) `sudo apt install composer`

+- and finally, all that remains is to test locally to visualize the project.